The state of Oregon provides several veteran benefits. This page explains those benefits.

 Oregon Veteran Financial Benefits

 All active-duty pay earned outside Oregon and up to $6,000 of active-duty pay earned in Oregon is tax-free.

-If you had military service before October 1, 1991 you may be able to deduct a portion of your retirement pay.
-If you didn't have military or federal service prior to October 1, 1991, your military retirement is taxed normally.
+If you had military service before Oct.
+1, 1991 you may be able to deduct a portion of your retirement pay.
+If you didn't have military or federal service prior to Oct.
+1, 1991, your military retirement is taxed normally.
+Survivor Benefit Program payments follow the same rule.

 Oregon Property Tax Exemption